WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 Arrays allow us to store a sequence of values of a given type.
 This could be items on a menu, lottery numbers, or the birds in your menagerie.

-*Head First Java* likens them a sequence of cups.
+Lets liken our Array to a sequence of cups.
 This is a pretty good analogy.

 Each of these "cups" in an array holds a value, which we call an *element*.
-We reference a specific element using its zero-based *index*.
+We reference a specific element using its *zero-based index*.
+Its important to remember the index values of an Array and all other data strutures you will encounter will start with *0*.

 <div class="cups">
 	<div><p class="row-label">Element →</p></div>